Learn how to pre-sell your online course, including what has worked best for me over the years as a course creator.

 5: Write a Simple (Yet Effective) Email Launch Sequence

-Your next step is to craft a simple email sequence that promotes your launch.
-This isn’t what you share with your existing email list per se, rather something those interested can sign up to.
+This is the last and most crucial step in how to presell a course.
+Here you need to craft a simple email sequence that promotes your launch.
+This isn’t what you share with your existing email list per se, but rather something those interested can sign up to.

 For a guide on how to create an eye-catching lead magnet, study What Is The Perfect Lead Magnet for Your Online Courses?